 Slip stitch is that magic stitch that can make your stitching look invisible both on the right side and the wrong side and at the same time join fabric quite effectively.

-Making stitches invisiblle is what I have always wanted to learn.
+Making stitches invisible is what I have always wanted to learn.
 So here it is, the strong and firm and at the same time the “almost” invisible Slip Stitch, a close cousin of the other invisible stitch, ladder stitch.

 When do you use a Slip Stitch

-When sewing folded edges like in hems of pant legs, sleeves you may wish to conceal the stitches, and at the same time desire for some give in the stitches ( both of which are impossible with a machine sewn hem, unless it is a blind stitched hem) .
-This is especially useful in sewing hems on thick fabrics like wool where this stitch will easily do a very good job.
+When sewing folded edges like in hems of pant legs, sleeves you may wish to conceal the stitches, and at the same time desire for some give in the stitches (both of which are impossible with a machine sewn hem, unless it is a blind stitched hem).

 You can also use a slip stitch to attach trims on fabric surface especially on delicate and slippery fabrics like silk, which you maynot want to machine sew.
 This stitch is also used to attach bindings.

 Many quilters use this stitch to hand sew the bindings on their quilts.
 It makes their quilts look as if the binding is not sewed on.

 Linings are attached to the main garment unobtrusively by using these stitches.

 A slip stitch is also used as a basting stitch when you have to temporarily attach something and try the fitting.
-You can remove this stitch easily enough, unlike machine stitching, but so far it is firm enough
+You can remove this stitch easily enough, unlike machine stitching, but so far it is firm enough .

 The slip stitch can also be used to stitch two folded edges together like you do in ladder stitch.
 In ladder stitch, you make long stitches on either folds.
 Here in slip stitch on one side the stitch is a thread or two long.